Schema validator

 To illustrate the purpose, think about XML Schema Definition, Protocol Buffers, simpleSchema and other alternatives old or new, none of those go the JSON Schema way because nobody can maintain this for APIs.

-will let you fill the gap!
+This is where extensions will let you fill the gap!

 By implementing your own validation, you don’t create a subset of the official OpenAPI Specification, you use it at its maximum!